-This site is the product of collaboration between the National Academy of Engineering and five partner organizations:
+This site is the product of collaboration between five partner organizations:

 Funded by Chevron, LinkEngineering is designed to support more effective engineering experiences in classroom and out-of-/after-school settings.
 It is not merely a collection of stuff.
 It is a community of practitioners learning from one another.

-In the second half of 2014, the LinkEngineering committee conducted research to determine the needs of various stakeholders in PreK-12 engineering education.
+In the second half of 2014, the National Academy of Engineering convened the LinkEngineering committee to conduct research to determine the needs of various stakeholders in PreK-12 engineering education.
 Research included three regional stakeholder workshops, several focus groups, and a national online survey.
-More detail about this research is contained in a paper to be published in the proceedings of the 2015 Annual Conference of the American Association for Engineering Education.
+More detail about this research is contained in a paper published in the proceedings of the 2015 Annual Conference of the American Association for Engineering Education.

 Workshop attendees expressed what they needed to implement PreK-12 engineering experiences.
 They were asked how an NAE website might help address those needs and provided feedback on the site’s early design concepts.
 The first live version of the site was shared at the project’s third workshop in Pasadena, CA, in November 2014.

 Following an iterative process very similar to engineering design, formal testing of the Alpha site began in spring 2015, when LinkEngineering invited a small number of individuals to join, add content, and interact with one another.
-Site improvements based on user feedback will continue to be implemented once the site is open to the public, in late summer 2015, and in years to come.
+Site improvements based on user feedback will continued to be implemented once the site opened to the public, in late summer 2015, and in years since.

 Since 2011, Chevron has committed a total of $130 million to create partnerships with national, STEM-focused organizations.
 Its grant to NAE to create LinkEngineering was one of several recent awards specifically targeting efforts on engineering-design-focused teaching and learning.